citypay/citypay-api-client-ruby/README.md

 ## Usage

-> Make sure you have your `client_id`, `license_key` and `mid` credentials ready.
+> Make sure you have your `client_id`, `license_key` and `merchant_id` credentials ready.
 If you are integrating CityPay within a single tenant application, store these as environment variables or in your Rails Credentials file.
 If you are integrating CityPay into a SaaS platform where clients have their own CityPay account, you will need to store user-provided credentials in your database.
 Whenever you store CityPay credentials, ensure they are encrypted at rest.
 In Rails 7.1 and later, you can achieve this via [Active Record Encryption](https://guides.rubyonrails.org/active_record_encryption.html)

 ```ruby
 # Example for app/models/account.rb